-Far Resources Ltd. (the "Company") is incorporated under the laws of the Province of British Columbia.
-The Company's head office is located at Suite 510 - 580 Hornby Street, Vancouver, BC, V6C 3B6.
-The Company's registered and records office is located at Suite 400 - 725 Granville Street, Vancouver, BC, V7Y 1G5.
+Foremost Lithium Resource & Technology Ltd. (formerly Far Resources Ltd.) (the "Company") which was incorporated under the laws of the Province of British Columbia, is a public company listed on the Canadian Securities Exchange (the "CSE") and trades under the symbol FAT.
+The Company's head office is located at 2500 - 700 West Georgia Street, Vancouver, BC, V7Y 1K8.
+The Company's registered and records office is located at 2500 - 700 West Georgia Street, Vancouver, BC, V7Y 1K8.